 Gently remove the plant from the container.
 Handle the root system with care.
 Rex begonia root systems are very delicate.
 Over handling can cause the plants stress and, in the worst cases, can cause them to die.

 Place the plant in the center of the new container.
-Fill in the container with more fresh potting mix, gently firming the soil.
+Fill in the container with more fresh potting mix for the Rex Begonias, gently firming the soil.

 Water until water drains from the drainage holes in the bottom of the pot.

 Rex begonia plants have a reputation for being demanding.
-However, if you can find a position that they favor, they will cause you little trouble.
+However, if you can find a position that Rex Begonias favor, they will cause you little trouble.

-The plants thrive when placed in the light of an east or west facing window.
+The plants thrive when placed in the bright indirect light of an east or west facing window.
 In cooler USDA zones a south facing window is also favorable.

 Rotate the container every week.
-This enables the entire plant to receive similar light levels.
+This enables the entire plant to receive similar bright indirect light levels.
 In darker houses try placing the plant under grow lights.

-If the foliage begins to brown, or appear burned, it is a sign that the plant is too close to the window.
+If the leaves begin to brown, or appear burned, it is a sign that the plant is too close to the window.

 Outside, Rex begonias do best in partial shade positions.
 They also grow well in full sun positions but keep them out of direct light.
 Indirect light is best, this helps the plants to retain their interesting color.